Anjum799/WeatherAPI/README.md

 # WeatherAPI
-WeatherAPI is a service that provides real-time, forecast, and historical weather data through an API.
+WeatherAPI isWeatherAPI is a service that provides real-time, forecast, and historical weather data through an API.
 It offers details like temperature, humidity, wind speed, and weather alerts.
 Developers can use it to add weather features to apps and websites.
 An API key is required for access.

 ## Features
 1.🔍 City-Based Weather Search